alexfernandez/alexfernandez.github.io/2017/origins-language.md

 In this article we will explore how language originated and developed in prehistoric times.
 From beyond the mysts of time we will try to make reasoned conjectures.

+Note: I am neither a paleontologist nor a linguist, so treat this humble blog post as a hopefully interesting voyage.

 ## The Eras Of Language